Eurovision stars in 'The Masked Singer' around the world

 The Finnish version of ‘The Masked Singer’ finished airing its second season late last year, and is broadcast on MTV3.

-The first season saw Ampiainen (Wasp) unmasked as UMK 2020 competitor Erika Vikman.
+The first season saw Ampiainen (Wasp) unmasked as UMK 2020 (the Finnish national final) competitor Erika Vikman.

 The second season then saw more than one Eurovision face take part.
 Coming in fourth place, Taikahattu (Magic Hat) was unmasked to reveal none other than Krista Siegfrids, whose costume managed to hide her pregnancy.
 Krista represented Finland at Eurovision in Malmö in 2013.